How much does a Academic Coordinator make?

 Average Salary: $46,065

-The University of Central Florida offers a reasonable salary for Academic Coordinators.
-They assist students with academic planning in Orlando, Florida.
-The university is known for its large size and diverse student population.
+The University of Central Florida offers a solid salary for Academic Coordinators.
+Located in Orlando, FL, the job involves managing academic services and ensuring student success.

 -